-The Southern States Energy Board (SSEB) is leading a coalition of southern universities and technical experts to assess prospective geologic storage resources for carbon dioxide (CO2) in the State and Federal waters of three planning areas:
+The Southern States Energy Board led a coalition of southern universities and technical experts to assess prospective geologic storage resources for carbon dioxide (CO2) in the State and Federal waters of three planning areas:

 The Mid-Atlantic